 Retreat Schedule: Friday and Saturday 9 am – 9 pm, Sunday 9 am – 5 pm

-In this online sesshin from Ancestral Heart Zen Monastery, we will follow a gentle schedule, alternating periods of zazen (sitting meditation), kinhin (walking meditation) along with guided meditation practices, soji, service and dharma talks.
-Participants are welcome to join only part or all of the sesshin schedule.
+We will follow a gentle schedule, alternating periods of zazen (sitting meditation), kinhin (walking meditation) along with guided meditation practices, soji, service and dharma talks.
+Participants are encouraged to attend in whatever way your schedules and home lives allow.

 Sesshin cost: Sustaining $285 / Base $240 / Members (for 3 months) $150.